 4 - Portugal

-This child-led climate case is heading for the European Court of Human Rights and was fast-tracked by the court due to its urgency.
+This child-led climate case was fast-tracked to the European Court of Human Rights due to its urgency, with a hearing expected to take place in 2022.

 The plaintiffs - aged between eight and 21 - argue that the effects of climate change affect their right to life.